postsharp/Metalama.Patterns/src/Metalama.Patterns.Xaml/README.md

 where `value_type` is any type assignable from the actual type of the target property.

 Note that `oldValue` does not appear to fit the purely DependencyProperty-backed GetValue/SetValue/callbacks model for OnChanging, so `void OnNameChanging(value_type? oldValue, value_type? newValue)` is not supported.

+## Valid ValidateValue Method Signatures

+All the supported signatures originate fromt the PostSharp implementation:

+* `static bool ValidatePropertyName(TPropertyType value)`
+* `static bool ValidatePropertyName(DependencyProperty property, TPropertyType value)`
+* `static bool ValidatePropertyName(TDeclaringType instance, TPropertyType value)`
+* `static bool ValidatePropertyName(DependencyProperty property, TDeclaringType instance, TPropertyType value)`
+* `bool ValidatePropertyName(TPropertyType value)`
+* `bool ValidatePropertyName(DependencyProperty property, TPropertyType value)`

+where `TDeclaringType` is the declaring type of the target property, or `DependencyObject`, or `object`, and where `TPropertyType` is any type assignable from the actual type of the target property.
+`TPropertyType` can also be a generic type parameter, in which case the method must have exactly one generic parameter.
+Note that support for the generic forms is implemented in PostSharp but not documented.